- Sustainability A-Z

 The WM Code of Conduct (Code) applies to every WM employee and our Board of Directors.
 The Code also highlights the expectation that our consultants, contractors, vendors and other business partners will act in a manner consistent with our Code when conducting business on behalf of the company.
 The Code is available in print and online in English, Spanish and French.

-The WM Supplier Code was launched and rolled out in 2012 and receives periodic updates.
-It includes information and links to the Ten Principles of the UN Global Compact, as well as information on how to report compliance and ethics issues or concerns on our Integrity Helpline.
-The Code also includes guidance related to a requirement to maintain a sustainable procurement policy for their own suppliers and environmental standards for suppliers’ processes, products and services.
+The Supplier Code includes guidance related to a requirement to maintain a sustainable procurement policy for their own suppliers, as well as environmental standards for suppliers’ processes, products and services.
+Additionally, the Supplier Code highlights that when doing business with or on behalf of WM, Suppliers are expected to comply with U.S., Canadian, and other applicable forced labor and modern slavery laws.
+All Suppliers are also required to read and adhere to WM’s Human Rights and Modern Slavery Policy.
 All suppliers, contractors and service providers receive this Code as part of their contract signing and with all renewals and modifications of existing contracts.
 All WM contract purchases are governed by the WM Supplier Code.
-Although our Code is provided online for our suppliers and is appended to all new contracts, renewals and modifications of existing contracts, we do not retain a file of acknowledgement from our suppliers.
+Although it is provided online for our suppliers and is appended to all new contracts, renewals and modifications of existing contracts, we do not retain a file of acknowledgement from our suppliers.

 Ensuring Compliance